-The community has been constantly frustrated by the empty promises from the municipality and has been compelled to adopt new strategies to seek the attention of the municipalities.
+The community has been constantly frustrated by the empty promises from the municipality, therefore it has been compelled to adopt new strategies to seek their attention.
 One of the strategies involves the threat of triggering 'smoke'.
-The strategy is similar to the situation described in the 'Smoke that calls: Insurgent citizenship, collective violence and the struggle for a place in the new South Africa' produced by the Centre for Study of Violence and Reconciliation7.
+The strategy is similar to the situation described in the 'Smoke that calls: Insurgent citizenship, collective violence and the struggle for a place in the new South Africa' produced by the Centre for Study of Violence and Reconciliation7 (CSVR).
 In the paper, CSVR highlights the eagerness shown by the government in responding to violent service delivery protests that are typically symbolised by the bellowing smoke from burning tyres.
-Government structures are fully aware of the service delivery concerns, but there have been less commitment in addressing them.
+Government structures are fully aware of the service delivery concerns, but there has been little commitment to addressing them.